triggertiger/Model2Production/README.md

 4. Run the UI locally:
     run: `python app.py`
-    On your internet browser, go to https:localhost:8080, log in as one of the authorized users, and follow the instructions.
+    On your internet browser, go to http://127.0.0.1:8080, log in as one of the authorized users, and follow the instructions.

 ## To do
 create a cron job to pull the repo
-Make a workflow cycle - delete the model versions fix the bootstrap UI fix flash messages on UI make MLFLOW user login
+Make a workflow cycle - delete the model versions
+            fix the bootstrap UI
+            fix flash messages on UI
+make MLFLOW user login
+Make git on schedule
+update env.example
+create a python file for 'make 6 years to 4 years' add set_database bash code file. including gitignore for db files.

 Project flowchart
 Project tree
-add here an image
-Make git on schedule
-Add env.example

 do I have to install google cloud https://cloud.google.com/sdk/docs/install???